Multi-factor authentication: Token Reuse

+Email verification MFA bypasses

+Many web applications bypass authentication when verifying an email address.
+If the web application does not invalidate the email verification link, the verification link may be usable to bypass the MFA.
+If the verification token is sent via GET request, it may be saved in the browser's history.

+Insufficient rate limiting

+MFA requires rate limiting to be secure.
+Without rate limiting, an attacker can preform an arbitrary number of auth requests attempting different codes until they eventually get access.
+Even with a rate limit, attackers may try to limit the flow rate of requests to just under the limit threshold with a single thread to maximize the rate of attempts.
+Alternatively, an attacker may try to bypass the rate limit all together.
+If the rate limit is tied to a session ID or request token, the attacker may generate new sessions or request tokens to reset the limit.
+If tied to IP, the attacker may rotate their IP with a tool such as Burp Suite's IP Rotator.

 Implementation

 Many multi-factor authentication products require users to deploy client software to make multi-factor authentication systems work.
 Some vendors have created separate installation packages for network login, Web access credentials, and VPN connection credentials.
 For such products, there may be four or five different software packages to push down to the client PC in order to make use of the token or smart card.
 This translates to four or five packages on which version control has to be performed, and four or five packages to check for conflicts with business applications.
 If access can be operated using web pages, it is possible to limit the overheads outlined above to a single application.
 With other multi-factor authentication technology such as hardware token products, no software must be installed by end-users.
 Some studies have shown that poorly implemented MFA recovery procedures can introduce new vulnerabilities that attackers may exploit.

 There are drawbacks to multi-factor authentication that are keeping many approaches from becoming widespread.
 Some users have difficulty keeping track of a hardware token or USB plug.
 Many users do not have the technical skills needed to install a client-side software certificate by themselves.
 Generally, multi-factor solutions require additional investment for implementation and costs for maintenance.
 Most hardware token-based systems are proprietary, and some vendors charge an annual fee per user.
 Deployment of hardware tokens is logistically challenging.
 Hardware tokens may get damaged or lost, and issuance of tokens in large industries such as banking or even within large enterprises needs to be managed.
 In addition to deployment costs, multi-factor authentication often carries significant additional support costs.
 A 2008 survey of over 120 U.S. credit unions by the Credit Union Journal reported on the support costs associated with two-factor authentication.
 In their report, were reported to have the highest support costs.